alltheplaces/alltheplaces/docs/DETECTION_AND_CODE_GENERATION.md

 Alltheplaces provides rudimentary tooling to inspect a site for common behaviours.

 * [Sitemap inspection](SITEMAP.md) - `pipenv run scrapy sitemap http://example.com/` to detect potential individual store URLs.
-* [Structured Data inspection](STRUCTURED_DATA.md) - `pipenv run scrapy sitemap http://example.com/` to detect potential individual store URLs.
+* [Structured Data inspection](STRUCTURED_DATA.md) - `pipenv run scrapy sd http://example.com/` to detect potential individual store URLs.
 * Links - `pipenv run scrapy links http://example.com/` to look for links with human language labels, such as "Find our stores".

 When checking a large number of URLs, these tools can be chained together to highlight potential candidates for spidering.

 ### Automatic detection from storefinder page

+There exist numerous third-party software-as-a-service APIs or self-installed web application software which are used by brands for providing a store finder or stock finder page on brand websites.
+All The Places implements a "storefinder" as a generic pattern, allowing a spider for each brand to inherit this generic pattern without having to individually duplicate complex crawler code.

 Alltheplaces has a number of key storefinders which gather together common functionality.